Freedom Front Plus: Corné Mulder (2025–present)

+VF Plus local municipal elections 2026 poster in Senekal,Free State.

+On 25 March 2026 Dr. Mulder announced the merger of the Referendum Party into the FF Plus.

 Policies and ideology

 FF Plus is a right-wing, conservative political party with its beliefs and ideals largely centered around Afrikaner interests' and Afrikaner nationalism with an orientation around Christian values.
 With its origins in Afrikaner Volksfront (Afrikaner People's Front) and the Conservative Party, FF Plus's position has shifted to being more moderate and populist since its beginning, particularly under the leadership of Pieter Groenewald, who has campaigned to alleviate issues within both Afrikaner and Coloured communities, particularly within the Cape provinces (Northern Cape, Western Cape, Eastern Cape).

 Within the South African political landscape, the FF Plus is considered further to the right than many other parties, however holds significant vote share with the Democratic Alliance (DA), many voters of which moved toward the FF Plus at the 2019 election.
 Both parties' voters also hold some crossover on policy matters, such as abolishing affirmative action and replacing it with "merit-based appointments", opposing the proposed expropriation without compensation land reform movement, and support for federalism.

 The party supports greater self-determination for Afrikaner and Coloured Afrikaans-speaking communities throughout South Africa, and has adopted Cape independence as an official party position.
 In this regard, the party has put forward legislation in the Western Cape Provincial Parliament (known as the Western Cape People's Bill) calling for a recognition of Western Cape self-determination.